okta/okta-react/README.md

 - [useOktaAuth][] - gives a [context][] provided by [Security][].
 Class-based components can gain access to the same information via the [withOktaAuth][] Higher Order Component, which provides `oktaAuth` and `authState` as props to the wrapped component.

-- [useAuthRequired][] - (*advanced*) can be used in your own component with an authentication requirement if you don't want to use the [Secure][] container.
+- [useAuthRequired][] - (*advanced*) can be used in your own component with an authentication requirement if you don't want to use the [AuthRequired][] container.
 If the user is not authenticated, it performs a redirect to a login page or calls [onAuthRequired][] callback.
 Returns an object with property `isAuthenticated` - if it's `true` you can render your component and process logic that requires an authenticated user.

 - [useLoginCallback][] - (*advanced*) can be used to include optional login callback logic to your component if you don't want to use the [LoginCallback][] container.
 E.g. if a login redirect URL is resolved to a root (`/`) route or a 404 (`*`) route, you can use this hook in your corresponding components (like `Home`, `NotFound` etc.).
 Returns an object with property `isLoginRedirect` - if it's `false` you can render your component.